tremirhankaya/product-management-jpa-repository/README.md

 The project follows a layered architecture to demonstrate the core concepts:

 - `com.emirhan.product_crud_jpa_repo.entity`: Contains the `Product` JPA entity.
-- `com.emirhan.product_crud_jpa_repo.dao`: Contains the `ProductRepository` interface, which extends `JpaRepository`.
+- `com.emirhan.product_crud_jpa_repo.dao`: Contains the `ProductRepository` interface.
-- `com.emirhan.product_crud_jpa_repo.service`: Contains the `ProductService` interface and its implementation, encapsulating the business logic.
+- `com.emirhan.product_crud_jpa_repo.service`: Contains the `ProductService` interface and its implementation.
-- `com.emirhan.product_crud_jpa_repo`: Contains the main application class with a `CommandLineRunner` for testing the functionalities.
+- `com.emirhan.product_crud_jpa_repo.controller`: Contains the `ProductController` providing the RESTful API endpoints.

 ---

-Feel free to explore the code to understand how `JpaRepository` and a dedicated `Service` layer simplify data access and management.
+Feel free to explore the code to understand how each layer works together to create a functional web service.